traumverloren/haute-codeture/haute-codeture.md

 ^I live in Amsterdam.

-^Dev for a total 3 years, last yr as a frontend/js dev
+^Been dev for 3 years, last yr as a frontend/js dev

 ^Frontend dev @ werkspot